 As agricultural scientists, rural sociological researchers theoretically have access to the "in-house" monies mentioned above, which are disbursed by the College.
 This is useful, although it is not as impressive as it may seem.
-In 1970, only 0.7% of all USDA and state AES funds were spent on sociological research, and these supported less than 100 person-years of research time (NAS Rural Sociology Panel, 1972).
-They may also compete at the state or national level for other research monies.
-In the Department of Rural Sociology where I work, for example, during the past few years, the research monies from federal agencies other than agriculture and from the big foundations have totalled far more than all of the "in-house" funds put together.
+In 1970, for example, only 0.7% of all USDA and state AES funds were spent on sociological research, and these supported less than 130 person-years of research time (MAS Rurel Sociology Panel, 1972).

+They may also compete at the state or national level for other research sonies.
+In some Departments of Rural Sociology, the research monies from federal agencies other than agriculture and from the big foundations may total far more than the "in-house" funds.
 This is encouraged in those colleges of agriculture which have a history of conducting basic scientific research.
 In others, it is not.

 Teaching and research usually are thus the first two budgeted divisions within each department in an agricultural college.
-These two sets of activities are quite compatible.
-Both are conducted at the same campus.
+Their respective sets of activities are quite compatible.
+Both are conducted at the same location.
 The graduates of the department form the pool from which the professor's research assistants are drawn.
-A professor's research colleagues are also his instructional colleagues.
-His research and his courses require much the same theoretical and methodological knowledge.
+A professor's research colleagues are also his colleagues in teaching.
+His research and his courses require such the same theoretical and methodological knowledge.

-Extension-the third of the subdivisions which cut across the departments-is a very different matter, especially in sociology.
-It is not particularly compatible with either teaching or research.
+Extension -- the third of the subdivisions which cut across the departments -- is a very different matter, especially in sociology.
+It is not compatible with either teaching or research.
 The agricultural extension service is the action arm of the USDA and of the colleges of agriculture.
 Typically, every county in the state will have an extension office, funded partly by county or state money and partly by federal money.
-Each county office may have from one to a dozen or more agents in such areas as agriculture, economic development, home economics, and youth programs.
+Each county office may have from one to a dozon or more agents in such areas as agriculture, economic development, home economics, and youth programs.
 These agents have nominal positions in the university, although they are not members of departmental faculties.
 Formerly, the dean of each college of agriculture was the administrator over the "county agents" of his state, usually through a so-called "director" of agricultural extension.
 Nowadays, these programs are sometimes administered outside of the college.
-Even so the college is always deeply involved with them.
-In addition, practically all departments in a college of agriculture have budgeted extension responsibilities.
+Even so the college is always deep-ly involved with them.

+Practically all departments in a college of agriculture have budgeted extension responsibilities.
 These are carried out by people called "extension subject matter specialists."
-They are usually Ph.D.s in an academic field relevant to agriculture or to home economics, and they have regular positions as professors in the various departments.
-In most departments their academic subject matters and their extension responsibilities coincide with each other.
-Marketing specialists in agricultural economics give advice on marketing problems regarding various commodities.
+They are usually Ph.D.s in an academic field relevant to agriculture or to home aconomics, and they have regular positions as professors in the various departments.
+In most fields academic subject matters and extension responsibilities coincide with each other.
+Marketing specialists in agricultural economics give advice on marketing problems regarding various cosmodities.
 Plant pathologists work on crop diseases.
 Poultry researchers provide help to poultry producers.
 But no one knows quite what to do with the extension sociologists except that -- analogously to poultry or dairy specialists -- they are supposed to work on "people problems."